Data & network

 Day-to-day tasks

-• create and maintain a healthy and safe space for learning
+• create a healthy and safe space for learning

 • use data to track performance and produce reports

-• work and attend meetings outside of usual working hours
+• control school finances and attend meetings, sometimes outside of usual working hours

 Working environment